yonaka15/code-sandbox-mcp/README.md

 - `code` (string, required): The code to run
 - `language` (enum, required): Programming language to use
   - Supported values: `python`, `go`, `nodejs`
+  - Note: If your Python code requires external dependencies, it is recommended to use the `run_project` tool instead.
+Go and Node.js script dependencies are automatically installed.

 **Returns:**
-- Text content containing the execution output (stdout + stderr)
+- Container execution output (stdout + stderr)

 **Features:**
 - Automatic dependency detection and installation